Tom Kraeutler

-Kraeutler appears frequently on a wide range of network news and daytime television programs.
+Kraeutler appeared frequently on a wide range of network news and daytime television programs.
 He is often quoted as a home-improvement expert in major publications like the New York Times, USA Today and CNN.

-He has been a remodeling columnist for House Beautiful has contributed to or been featured in many national magazines including Smart Money, Reader's Digest and Consumer's Digest.
+He was a remodeling columnist for House Beautiful, and contributed to or been featured in many national magazines including Smart Money, Reader's Digest and Consumer's Digest.

-Kraeutler has more than two decades of experience as a professional home inspector, former building contractor and industrial arts educator.
+Kraeutler had more than two decades of experience as a professional home inspector, former building contractor and industrial arts educator.
 He was appointed by former New Jersey Governor Christine Todd Whitman to the state's first regulatory authority for the licensing of professional home inspectors, which he chaired for several years.

-Kraeutler holds a BS in Industrial Arts Technology Education from Trenton State College and completed an international studies program in architecture at the University of Copenhagen in Denmark.
+Kraeutler held a BS in Industrial Arts Technology Education from Trenton State College and completed an international studies program in architecture at the University of Copenhagen in Denmark.

+Kraeutler died from complications of surgery on February 2, 2025, at the age of 65.